 Why are Canada's rates so high?
 Good question!

-leaves my posession.
-I recommend that you ask and therefore pay for
+leaves my possession.
+I recommend that you ask and

 ....And what's this about taxes?

 If you are outside Canada and having a custom job done, such as a kit buildup, and are supplying the kit/materials, you MAY be required to reimburse me the fees which I have to pay as import taxes.
 I make nothing from these additional taxes, as they are levied to me by the government.
 To minimize these taxes, you should de-value the item to a very low price, under $10 US.
-You may also wish to attach a visible note on the customs form (to the attention of Canada Customs) saying that the item is only being "borrowed" and will actually be returned to you, the sender.
+You may also wish to attach a visible note on the customs form (to the attention of Canada Customs) essentially saying that the item is only temporarily entering the country "for repairs" or servicing and will actually be returned to you, the sender.
 If this is done, it may reduce the likelihood of taxes being applied, but is not a guarantee.

 Remember, you're sending something that you will get back and therefore will not be staying in Canada, so theoretically it should not be taxed.
 Unfortunately for both you and me, the government of Canada in it's ever reaching and all encompassing search for as much tax collection as possible does not provide for situations such as this.
 In their view, if an item is modified (an assembled kit, for example) in Canada, it is therefore "used" or "consumed" here, so the taxes still apply, even though the modified (finished model) item is not remaining in Canada.
 Of course this is unfair and typical of a bloated government bureacracy, but it's beyond my control.